 Pickle Recommendations

 What pickles should you use to make pickle salsa?
 I recommend that you choose a refrigerated pickle, like Claussen, Grillo’s, or Nathan’s.
-They taste less salty than other brands you might find on shelves and are reliably crisp.
-I think that’s an important consideration because you want the resulting Pickle de Gallo to taste fresh and not be a salt bomb.
-If you want to give it a go with a non-refrigerated pickle, I would recommend adding half the amount of pickles called for in this recipe, then tasting and adjusting.
+They taste less salty than other brands you might find on shelves and are reliably crisp (which is also why I recommend them for making Minnesota sushi (pickle roll-ups).
+I think that’s an important consideration because you want the resulting salsa to taste fresh and not be a salt bomb.
+And you want it to be crisp and texturally pleasing to eat.

 To make this fantastic and fresh pickle salsa recipe you will need the following ingredients.